eprbell/rp2/docs/user_faq.md

 ### What Is the Timestamp Format?
 Timestamp format is [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) (see [examples](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) of timestamps in this format).
 Note that RP2 requires full timestamps, including date, time and timezone.

+### What if I Don't Have the Spot Price for Some Transactions?
+In some cases exchange reports miss spot price information.
+In such situations you can retrieve historical price data from [Yahoo](https://finance.yahoo.com/quote/BTC-USD/history/), [CoinMarketCap](https://coinmarketcap.com/currencies/bitcoin/historical-data/) and others.

 ### What Tokens Does RP2 Support?
 The user adds the tokens to the `assets` field of the [config file](input_files.md#the-config-file): RP2 accepts as valid all the tokens present in this field.
 See also the question on [writing a config file from scratch](#can-i-avoid-writing-a-config-file-from-scratch).

 ### What Accounting Methods Are Supported?
 Currently the [FIFO](https://www.investopedia.com/terms/f/fifo.asp), [LIFO](https://www.investopedia.com/terms/l/lifo.asp) and [HIFO](https://www.investopedia.com/terms/h/hifo.asp) accounting methods are supported: they can be selected using the `-m` option on the command line.
+See also question on [changing accounting methods](#can-i-change-accounting-method).

+### Can I Change Accounting Method?
+Yes, RP2 allows users to select a different accounting method on any given year.
+To do it don't pass the `-m` command line option and fill the `accounting_methods` of the configuration file.
+Read the [configuration file documentation](input_files.md#the-config-file) for more information.

 ### What Countries Are Supported?
 Currently only the US is supported, but more countries are being added.
 As new countries are added this FAQ will be updated.